Man Threatened With Divorce Because He Keeps Bringing Dogs Home Despite Knowing That His Wife Fears Them

 These dogs begin to exhibit negative, destructive behaviors if their daily needs for energy and mental stimulation are not satisfied.
 So Redditors hoped OP's husband knew what he signed up for.

 Empathy is a cornerstone of healthy relationships, yet it can sometimes falter when faced with differing fears.
-Dr. John Gottman, a leading expert in marital stability, emphasizes that emotional awareness is key to maintaining closeness.
+Emotional awareness is key to maintaining closeness.